Ultralight Backpacking Tips and Tricks -Hack Your Trip! Full Guide

 Reduce the Weight of Each Item

 One of the benefits of the burgeoning backpacking supplies industry is that companies are always competing against one another to try and lower the weight of essential items you will want to carry with you.
-From ultralight cooking pots to sturdy backpacks that weigh in at less than a pound, you will want to do your research to find which pieces of essential gear will save you an ounce or two.
+From ultralight cooking pots to sturdy backpacks that weigh in at less than a pound (read this Wild Guide for more info), you will want to do your research to find which pieces of essential gear will save you an ounce or two.
+To help you with that, we have compiled and reviewed all the best hiking backpacks available on the market today.
+Don’t forget to check out this Live Once Live Wild Guide as part of your research.

 Think About Your Feet